How to Prepare for Your First Cruise

 You’ll be separated from your main luggage during embarkation day—it’ll conveniently be sent straight to your room—so packing a bag with a few essentials is a smart move.

-This can include a few toiletries like deodorant or fragrance for a refresh, an outfit change if you want to head straight to the pool, or a backpack with items to keep the kids entertained.
+You’ll have access to your stateroom upon boarding with Celebrity Cruises Open Access, so you don’t have to worry about packing too much and lugging your carry-on around before your room is ready.
+Your carry-on may include a few toiletries like deodorant or fragrance for a refresh, an outfit change if you want to head to the pool after getting settled, or a backpack with items to keep the kids entertained.
 Whatever you normally pack in a personal item on an airplane is probably appropriate for your day bag.

 Gather Electronic Devices & Chargers